angular/angular/aio/content/guide/component/component-interaction.md

 The `ngAfterViewInit()` lifecycle hook is an important wrinkle.
 The timer component is not available until *after* Angular displays the parent view.
-So it displays `0` seconds initially.
+The timer component initially displays `0` seconds.

-Then Angular calls the `ngAfterViewInit` lifecycle hook at which time it is *too late* to update the parent views display of the countdown seconds.
+The Angular framework runs the `ngAfterViewInit` lifecycle hook method, which is *too late* to update the parent views display of the countdown seconds.
 Unidirectional data flow rule in Angular prevents updating the parent views in the same cycle.
 The application must *wait one turn* before it can display the seconds.